 We operate a ‘privacy by design’ policy, and will only ask you for the minimum information required to deliver a service to you.
 When registering on one of our sites you may be asked to provide some of the details listed below:

-- Personal information: this may include your name, email address, first language, employer details, phone numbers, previous qualifications and experience, your photograph and signature
+- Personal information: this may include your name, date of birth, email address, first language, employer details, phone numbers, previous qualifications and experience, your photograph and signature

 - Credentials: these are details for logging in to something.
 For example, secure website login details